gwiesenekker/GWO/README.md

 for (int imove = 0; imove < moves.nmoves; imove++)
 {
-  move.do_move(&moves, imove); //you have to pass the 'self' object as an argument .. if (bug)
+  moves.do_move(&moves, imove); //you have to pass the 'self' object as an argument .. if (bug)
   {